OliverIgnetik/Data-Structures-Algorithms-JS/Stacks/stacks_queues.md

 Javascript is a single threaded language that can be non-blocking.

-A program allocates memory and parse and execute code.
+A program allocates memory and the interepreter parses and execute code.

 The **V8 engine** (compiles JS into executable machine code) in chrome consists of: